niki-evgeniev/Java-Basic/README.md

 # Software University - SoftUni
-Hello this is all homeworks and exercise from modules Java-Basic in Softuni
+Hello this is my homeworks and exercise from modules Java-Basic in Softuni

       Java Basic - February